-- Promote the sale of various SEC-registered investment companies, such as, but not limited to, the MainStay Funds and the IndexIQ Exchange Traded Funds ("ETFs"), to registered representatives of other broker-dealers, who may recommend that their clients purchase these products; - Promote the sale of investment funds not registered with the SEC sponsored by MacKay Shields or one or more of our affiliates; and - Assist NYL Investments in making presentations to investment consultants with respect to our subadvisory services for wrap fee programs for which NYL Investments provides advisory services.
+- Promote the sale of various SEC-registered investment companies, such as, but not limited to, NYLI Funds and ETFs, to registered representatives of other broker-dealers, who may recommend that their clients purchase these products; - Promote the sale of investment funds not registered with the SEC sponsored by MacKay Shields or one or more of our affiliates; and - Assist NYL Investments in making presentations to investment consultants with respect to our subadvisory services for wrap fee programs for which NYL Investments provides advisory services.

-Registered representatives of NYLIFE Distributors, who may be employees of our Firm or our affiliates, may sell interests in collective investment vehicles not registered with the SEC (i.e., private funds) that we or our affiliates manage or sub-advise.
+Registered representatives of NYLIFE Distributors, who may be employees of our Firm or our affiliates, may sell interests in commingled investment vehicles not registered with the SEC (i.e., private funds) that we or our affiliates manage or sub-advise.
 The sale of interests in these private funds by employees that are registered representatives of NYLIFE Distributors, is a factor that is considered in determining their annual compensation.